Fitus/Zaloha.sh/DOCUMENTATION.md

 directory is needed as well, it should be solved separately (Hint: if the secondary backup starts one directory higher, then .Zaloha_metadata of the original backup will be taken).

+Corner case FAT uppercase conversions: The widespread FAT filesystem has been already mentioned as a source of challenges.
+Here is another one: The source directory is on a Linux ext4 filesystem and contains the files SOUBOR.TXT, SOUBOR.txt, soubor.TXT and soubor.txt in one of the subdirectories.
+The backup directory is on a FAT-formatted USB flash drive.
+The synchronization executes without visible problems, but in the backup directory, only SOUBOR.TXT exists.
+What happened is that the OS/filesystem re-directed all four copy operations into SOUBOR.TXT.
+Also, after three overwrites, the backup of only one of the four source files exists.
+Zaloha detects this situation on next synchronization and prepares new copy commands, but they again hit the same problem.
+The only effective solution seems to be the renaming of the source files to avoid this type of name conflict.
+Last note: A similar phenomenon has been observed in the Cygwin environment running on Windows/ntfs too.
 </pre>